 3. Diploma in Hospitality and Tourism Marketing (CIM)

 Note: I have the attention span of a squirrel.
 I can’t learn something I am not interested in.
-I therefore base study around interests at the time.
+I therefore base my study around interests at the time.
 For study while travelling I study in airports, buses, trains, hotels, parks, swimming pools, beaches…

 1. BA Hons Degree in Business Administration (University of Sheffield)